What is a Subroutine in VBA?

 The following subroutine accepts the first and last name and displays them in a message box.

-Now we are going to program and execute this whole process for the subroutine.
+Now we are going to program and execute this Sub Procedure.
 Let see this.

 - Design the user interface and set the properties for the user controls.

 - Write the click event code for the command button that calls the subroutine

 Step 1) User Interface

 Design the user interface as shown in the image below.